ammar-tanwar/bloglearnbay/posts/everything-about-data-preprocessing.md

 ---
 title: Everything About Data Preprocessing
-stitle: "Everything About Data Preprocessing"
+stitle: "Everything About Data Preprocessing - Learnbay"
 publish: "Published on"
 published_time: "2021-11-25T13:25:31+05:30"
 modified_time: "2021-11-25T13:25:31+05:30"
-desc: "Introduction to Data Preprocessing:- Before modeling the data we need to clean the information to get a training sample for the modeling.
-Data preprocessing is a data mining technique that involves transforming the raw data into an understandable format"
+desc: "Data preprocessing, an important step in the data mining process refers to the cleaning, transforming, and integrating of data in order to make it ready for analysis."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/databack.jpg"
 headerAlt: ""